phzfi/wordpress/README.md

 ### 1.4.
 Use Cases

-This project enables for example Wordpress to be run on 32bit Ubuntu with ubuntu32-php-fpm, or any other service running nginx.
+This project enables for example nginx to be run on Debian docker for example with phzfi/debian-php-fpm, or any other service with nginx.

 ### 1.5.
 Non-Functional Requirements

-Sustainability: Run 32bit containers on older hardware to reduce waste of working machines.

 Ease of Use: Instead of being the most lightweight container out there, this container aims to be developer friendly.